AnimatingLegend/Funkin-Definitive-Edition/README.md

 ### Gameplay
 ![GITHUB GIF](https://github.com/AnimatingLegend/Funkin-Definitive-Edition/assets/83415030/2ca560d3-23c8-417d-838b-0372c2944e52)

-### Building the game
+### Build the game for yourself!
-if you want to learn how to compile the game on your own then [click here](https://github.com/AnimatingLegend/Funkin-Definitive-Edition/blob/experimental/docs/guides/building.md)!
+if you want to learn how to compile the game on your own then [click here](./docs/COMPILING.md)!